iann0036/former2/README.md

 * Troposphere
 * TypeScript CDK (Cfn Primitives)

+### Parameters

+Parameters can be used to make the resultant template configurable.
+When setting parameters with default values Former2 will replace all locations in the template with a !Ref or !Sub to replace these values parameters when the template is executed.

+For example if you create a parameter:
+Client = SF_
+and you have a Lambda Function called SF_Get_Details, Former2 will replace the SF_ in the function name
+FunctionName: !Sub "${Client}Get_Details"

+When the template is executed, the user will be able to enter their own value for Client and the stack will name the lambda with the new value. e.g. NY_Get_Details

 ### Former2 CLI

 A command-line version of Former2 with limited functionality is available for installation.
 For more information, see the [CLI instructions](cli/README.md).